fosslight/hub-guide-en/tips/1_common/7_project_link/README.md

 published: true
 ---

-# Adding Project & 3rd Party Links
+# Project & 3rd Party Link
 - You can add links that connect to projects and 3rd parties.
 - When you click the link, it will open a new window with the "Share URL" link.
 <br><br>